DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

         }
         ```
     - Call `ResetMainPage()` in the `App` class constructor instead of `MainPage = new AppShell();`
-    - In the `AppShell.xaml` file add routing parameter to the `Browse` shell content
+    - In the _AppShell.xaml_ file add routing parameter to the `Browse` shell content:

         ```xaml
         <ShellContent Title="Browse" Icon="icon_feed.png" Route="ItemsPage" ContentTemplate="{DataTemplate local:ItemsPage}" />